Exclusive: Inside the 'joyful' moment Prince Archie's birthday bike was gifted to him - and why sister Princess Lili will be pleased too

-Prince Archie's birthday gift of a $249.99 bike is gender neutral and will hopefully be passed down to his younger sister Lilibet, business owner Jennifer Blevins has told HELLO!
+Prince Archie's birthday gift of a bike is gender neutral, and will hopefully be passed down to his younger sister Lilibet, business owner Jennifer Blevins has told HELLO!

-The bike was a child's bike by California-based brand Specialized, and is the Rip Rock Coaster 16" Rainbow Flake in Pink and Turquoise.
-It retails for $249.99 and "is a great little bike and it has little training wheels that can be taken off and it's really cute." shared Jennifer, who co-owns Mad Dogs and Englishmen with British partner Martin Watson.
+Made by California-based brand Specialized, the bike is the Rip Rock Coaster 16" Rainbow Flake in Pink and Turquoise.
+It retails for $249.99 and "is a great little bike and it has little training wheels that can be taken off and it's really cute," shared Jennifer, who co-owns Mad Dogs and Englishmen with British partner Martin Watson.

-The bike is ideal for ages four to six – and the couple hope that the Duke and Duchess of Sussex make the smart decision to eventually hand the bike down to Archie's younger sister Lilibet.
+The bike is ideal for children aged four to six – and the couple hope that the Duke and Duchess of Sussex make the smart decision to eventually hand the bike down to Archie's younger sister Lilibet.

 "I joked with him and said, 'Or we could just give her her own,' but we're very kind of frugal people ourselves."